-On this page, you get a 2×2 matrix grid presentation of the issues.
-This matrix presentation helps you to easily visualize and pick out top priority issues from your backlog using the famous Eisenhower approach.
+On this page, you get a Value/Effort prioritization matrix presentation of your issues, which helps you to easily visualize and pick out top priority issues from your backlog using the famous Eisenhower approach.

 The prioritization matrix diagram is divided into four priority quadrants.
 The quadrants help you to categorize your issues by priority.
 Each quadrant may have issues depending on how the issues are distributed throughout the matrix grid.

-- Issues in the first quadrant are high value–high effort issues.
-These are issues that will give, for example, give you a high ROI, but needs a lot of effort, for example, a lot of resources and time, to implement.
+- Issues in the first quadrant are High Value–Low Effort issues: These are issues that will give, for example, a high ROI, and require minimum effort, in terms of resources and time, to implement.

-- Issues in the second quadrant are high value–low effort issues.
-These are issues that will give you a high ROI after inputting minimum resources and time – top priority issues.
+- Issues in the second quadrant are High Value–High Effort issues: These are issues that will give you a high ROI, but need a lot of effort, resources, and time to implement.

 You can edit the default names of the quadrants.

 The Prioritization matrix has two views that you can use to visualize your prioritization results.
 There is: